chrisrzhou/wordcloud-generator/README.md

 docker-compose  up -d --build
 ```

-For just development version without including ngingx etc.. server , pls use bellow commands and you would be able access application using http://localhost:3000/
+For just development version without including nginx etc.. server , pls use below commands and you would be able access application using http://localhost:3000/

 ```
 $ docker build -f Dockerfile.Dev . -t sdontireddy/worldcloud-generator